ContainerTribe/diskimage-builder-dockerfile/README.md

 # diskimage-builder-dockerfile
 Diskimage-builder is a tool for building cloud image in openstack.
+This project dockerize the diskimage-builder, then we can use the tool without installing and configuring it.

 ### manual build image
 Run the below commands.